cknight/kv_enqueue_test/README.md

 In addition to collecting the data, it is also charted on Deploy along with stats around the accuracy of the last message delivered and when the next message is due to be delivered.
-You can see this by visting:
+You can see this by visiting: https://kv-enqueue-example.deno.dev/

 ## KV Queue Feedback